AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 #### What About Tiled 3-Simplexes?

-\todo{NTS: 3-simplexes have 4 simplex-chains; the simplest simplex-tile for which O(n) tiling works.
+\mk{NTS: 3-simplexes have 4 simplex-chains; the simplest simplex-tile for which O(n) tiling works.
 Security isn't as good as doing that, tho.}